Haivision/srt/docs/API-functions.md

 ```

 This function shall be called after a connecting function (such as `srt_connect`)
-has returned an error, which's code was `SRT_ECONNREJ`, or - if the socket used
-for connection has been set `SRTO_RCVSYN` - when the `SRT_EPOLL_ERR` event is set
+has returned an error, the code for which is `SRT_ECONNREJ`.
+If `SRTO_RCVSYN` has been set on the socket used for the connection, the function shall also be called when the `SRT_EPOLL_ERR` event is set
 for this socket.
-It allows to get a more detailed rejection reason.
-This
-function returns a numeric code, which can be translated into a message by
+This function provides a more detailed reason for the rejection.
+It returns a numeric code, which can be translated into a message by `srt_rejectreason_str`.
-`srt_rejectreason_str`.
 The following codes are currently reported:

 #### SRT_REJ_UNKNOWN